-STAKEHOLDER ROLE OF THE INTEREST IN THE SUB- EXPECTED OUTCOME Central Bank, ASB, State Department for Planning) Roll out of the County budget in the IFMIS system.
-The OCOB approves the budget in time and guides the budget implementation process CRA develops effective revenue sharing formulas that guarantee equitable sharing of revenue Salary and Remuneration Commission implements policies that helps to reduce wage bill at the County Office of the Auditor General audits County expenditure ASB provides guidelines on the preparation of final financial statements The State Department for Planning provides policy guidelines in planning and M&amp;E. SECTOR County Assembly Timely approval of legislative bills including the Appropriation Bill and Finance Bill Budget implementation oversight Consultation, cooperation and collaboration Policy direction and guidance Equitable allocation and timely disbursement of resources Cordial relations Equitable growth and development Good governance Private sector Public Private Partnership Provision of funds for financing the budgetary deficit Increase public awareness Collaboration with the County under Public Private Partnership (PPP) Increased investment opportunities Sustainable economic growth and development
+STAKEHOLDER ROLE OF THE INTEREST IN THE SUB- EXPECTED OUTCOME Central Bank, ASB, State Department for Planning) STAKEHOLDER Roll out of the County budget in the IFMIS system.
+The OCOB approves the budget in time and guides the budget implementation process CRA develops effective revenue sharing formulas that guarantee equitable sharing of revenue Salary and Remuneration Commission implements policies that helps to reduce wage bill at the County Office of the Auditor General audits County expenditure ASB provides guidelines on the preparation of final financial statements The State Department for Planning provides policy SECTOR County Assembly guidelines in planning and M&E. Timely approval of Policy direction and Equitable growth and Innery approval of legislative bills including the Appropriation Bill and Finance Bill Budget implementation oversight Consultation, cooperation and collaboration Poincy direction and guidance Equitable allocation and timely disbursement of resources Cordial relations Equitable growth and development Good governance Private sector Public Private Partnership Provision of funds for financing the budgetary deficit Increase public awareness Collaboration with the County under Public Private Partnership (PPP) Increased investment opportunities Sustainable economic growth and development

 STAKEHOLDER ROLE OF THE STAKEHOLDER INTEREST IN THE SUB- SECTOR EXPECTED OUTCOME Participate/guidance in drafting policies Participate in budget making process Civil Society Organizations (NGOs/CBOs/FBOs) Compliment and supplement the government in service delivery Prudent use of resources Improved service delivery Public participation in policy formulation and execution.
 Transparency and accountability Inclusive socio-economic growth and development.
-Development Partners Provision of financial and technical assistance Public service delivery Prudent use of resources Transparency and accountability Sustainable economic growth and developmentGood governance CBEF Coordination and collection of views from the public during the budgeting process.
+Development Partners Provision of financial and technical assistance Public service delivery Prudent use of resources Transparency and accountability Sustainable economic growth and development Good governance CBEF Coordination and collection of views from the public during the budgeting process.
 Public participation in policy formulation and execution.
 Transparency and accountability Inclusive socio-economic growth and development.
-Professional Bodies Promotion of code ofethics and professional standards Ethical and professional public service delivery Effective and efficient public service delivery Suppliers Supply goods and services Sufficient funds for payment of goods and services Excellent working relations; Timely payment for goods and services Transparency and accountability Prequalification of suppliers and contractors and tendering No pending bills
+Professional Bodies Promotion of code of ethics and professional standards Ethical and professional public service delivery Effective and efficient public service delivery Suppliers Supply goods and services Sufficient funds for payment of goods and services Excellent working relations; Timely payment for goods and services Transparency and accountability Prequalification of suppliers and contractors and tendering No pending bills